MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

 Returns: a promise with an object with the newly created `conversationId`

 #### `updateOutputDevice()`
-Update the output device
+Update the output device for all incoming audio
-  - This will log a warning and do nothing if the broswer that does not support output devices
+  - This will log a warning and not attempt to update the output device if the a broswer does not support output devices
   - This will attempt to update all active sessions
   - This does _not_ update the sdk `defaultOutputDeviceId`